haso2007/augment-trial-reset/README.md

 - Each reset requires a new account
 - Resets the device trial counter to zero
 - Must be run with editor closed
+- The maximum allowed trial period is 14 days.
+If you specify a higher value, the tool will warn you and use 14 days instead.
+- The tool now wipes identity-related files in both VS Code and Cursor config directories (logs, history, workspaceStorage) to further reduce tracking.

 > **Note:** The custom trial duration feature is not guaranteed to work in all cases.
 The Augment extension may enforce trial limits server-side or change its validation methods at any time.
 This tool attempts to reset all local data, but results may vary depending on future updates to the extension.